The mission of the Teacher Education Scholarship program is to:

 Criteria and Scholarships

 All applicants are evaluated according to the criteria established for specific scholarships, including academic achievement.
-The Teacher Education Scholarship Committee utilizes the university’s guidelines of a 3.0 grade point average in making award decisions.
-However, all education majors with a compelling need are encouraged to apply, as criteria also include financial need, commitment to the profession, and potential for effective teaching.
-Members of under-represented groups (e.g., students with disabilities, minority students, and students whose first language is not English) are encouraged to apply.
-Criteria for scholarships are further described below.
+Most scholarships require a minimum 3.0, while some have a lower or higher GPA requirement.
+All education majors with a compelling need are encouraged to apply, as criteria also include financial need, commitment to the profession, and potential for effective teaching.